Sacred Heart Canossian College: Academic performance

 Religious education remained the core subject to be learned alongside mainstream subjects throughout the school curriculum.
 To encourage a well-rounded development of its students.
 In most cases, students took nine subjects at the HKCEE level.
-Historically, SHCC has been known for its academic excellence, with a good track record of students excelling at public examinations.

 Most SHCC's graduates continue their studies at the university level in Hong Kong.
-Over the years, an remarkable number of its graduates have been admitted to some of the world's most prestigious universities, including the Oxford University, the McGill University, the Columbia University, the Cambridge University, the University of Chicago, the University of London, University of British Columbia, the University of Toronto, the University of California, MIT, the University of Melbourne, and the Monash University.

 Thanks to the generosity of various local organisations and past students, a great number of scholarships are offered to students with good academic performance.
 Clubs such as Debating Society, Science Society, Chinese Culture Society, Maths Club, Economics Society provide the opportunity to students to put their academic knowledge into practice.

-Extra-curricular activities

-SHCC is well known for its excellence in Discipline, Mastering of languages, Arts, Dance, Music and Sports.
-Sacred Heart Canossian College has been the Girls School Second Runner-up of the BOCHK Bauhinia Bowl Award since 2005, following Heep Yunn School and Diocesan Girls' School.